rootstrap/arqo/README.md

 ### Setting up a query object

-In order to use an `ARQO` query object, you need to inherit from `ARQO::Query` and define the `Scope` module, for example:
+In order to use an `ARQO` query object, you need to inherit from `ARQO::Query` and define the `Scope` module inside it.
+Methods should be defined within the `Scope` module like this:
 ```ruby
 # app/queries/user_query.rb